Institutional Compliance – Mission Statement and Charter

-- Administering management certifications based on the Management Responsibilities Guide.
+- Administering annual management certifications based on the Management Assessment Tool.

-- Providing assurance regarding adherence to the practices outlined in the Management Responsibilities Guide.
+- Providing assurance regarding adherence to the practices outlined in the Management Assessment Tool.

 - Providing assistance to managers in identifying areas where improvement may be needed and providing suggestions regarding best practices.